syncfusion-content/fileformat-docs/File-Formats/PDF/Assemblies-Required.md

 Windows Forms and WPF (Client Profile)<br/></td><td>
 Syncfusion.DocIO.ClientProfile<br/>Syncfusion.Compression.Base<br/>Syncfusion.OfficeChart.Base<br/>Syncfusion.Pdf.ClientProfile<br/>Syncfusion.DocToPdfConverter.ClientProfile<br/></td></tr>
 </table>

-Note: Word to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications The following assemblies are required to be referred in addition to the above mentioned assemblies for converting the chart present in the Word document into PDF.
+N> Word to PDF conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, Xamarin and UWP applications

+The following assemblies are required to be referred in addition to the above mentioned assemblies for converting the chart present in the Word document into PDF.
 <table>
 <tr>